Depression After Election Season: Impacts On Mental Health And Stress

 Takeaway

-If you’re experiencing symptoms of depression or anxiety related to election results, you have nothing to feel ashamed of; however, it is important to find healthy and prosocial ways to move forward with your life.
+If you’re experiencing symptoms of depression or anxiety related to election results, you have nothing to feel ashamed of; however, finding peace and healthy ways to move forward with your life is important.
 Sometimes, we can do that by reframing our thoughts or spending time with people who bring us joy.
 Other times, we can have more difficulty establishing closure or even accepting the truth.
 An online therapist is a nonjudgmental and caring person who you can talk to in order to process lingering emotions or upsetting thoughts.
 Take the first step today in winning your life back by signing up to get started with BetterHelp.

 Depression is treatable, and you're not alone